Understanding Real Property Taxes

 Property is classified based upon its highest and best use.
 Properties receiving homeowner exemptions are the exception.
 Properties which have been granted a homeowner exemption may be classified in one of two overclasses, "Homestead' or "Commercialized Home Use, " based upon all actual uses of the property.

-If you don't agree with the assessed value or tax classification on your assessment notice, you may file an appeal with the Real Property Tax Division Board of Review or the Tax Division Board of Review or the Tax appeal Court.
-The cost for each appeal is $75 and must accompany each timely claim for appeal to be deemed 'filed.' to the Board of Review.
-The cost for filling an appeal with the Tax Appeal court 5% of the amount of taxes in dispute, but no more than $100 or less than $5.00 for each case.
-All appeals must be filed by DECEMBER 31st.
+If you don't agree with the assessed value or tax classification on your assessment notice, any owner shall first appeal to the Real Property Tax Division Board of Review.
+The cost for each appeal is $75 and must accompany each timely claim for the appeal to be deemed 'filed' to the Board of Review.
+Appeals to the Board of Review shall be filed by DECEMBER 31st or within 30 days of a corrected assessment.
 Even though you have an appeal pending, you must pay all taxes by the due dates or you will be charged penalty and interest.

 Tax relief programs